ehendrix23/aioharmony/README.rst

     - New: protocol used to connect can now be retrieved.
 It will return WEBSOCKETS when connected over web sockets or XMPP.
     - New: One can now supply multiple IP addresses for Harmony HUBs when using aioharmony main.
     - New: option activity_monitor for aioharmony main to allow just monitoring of activity changes
+    - New: option logmodules for aioharmony main to specify the modules to put logging information for